 Year Source Context 1996 Ark.
-Rev.: J. Marcie arrives in Baton Rouge at six Delta Studies o'clock.
-When I open the door, she Benta Stadies throws her arms around my neck.
+Rev.: J. Delta Studies Marcie arrives in Baton Rouge at six o'clock.
+When I open the door, she throws her arms around my neck.
 1996 Ark.
-Rev.: J. [She] goes right into a detailed description Delta Studies of how she plans to breed iguanas once Botta stadies she arrives in Texas.
-1996 It seems as if the 1992 elections just Fantasy & ended, and yet this magazine Sci.
-Fiction arrives in your mailbox at the beginning 1006 of primary season.
-1996 House Later in the story, the children's letter Mouse, arrives in the House mail room.
-Senate Mouse 1996 She balls up the drawing and puts it in her Basquiat pocket.
-Gina arrives in the doorway, 1 wearing a robe.
-The landlady's trapped 1006 between them.
-1996 D 1 What Mitsubishi's 40-in. glass-plasma Popular display will actually look like and how it Mechanics will be configured when it arrives in 1006 stores in early 1997 are still mysteries.
-1996 E Dan "the Beast" Severn arrives in the Esquire Octagon [with people who announce him 1996 for a wrestling match.]
-1990 Field & [A] fish [changes] between the evening Stream when it is caught and the next morning when the fisherman arrives in the local Sucam 1996 coffee shop to tell of his catch.
-1990 Smithsonian If this were a video game, the screen might first show a stranger.
-He arrives in Simuisoman a rainy city [and founds a school]. a rainy city [and founds a school].
+Rev.: J. Delta Studies [She] goes right into a detailed description of how she plans to breed iguanas once she arrives in Texas.
+1996 Fantasy & Sci.
+Fiction It seems as if the 1992 elections just ended, and yet this magazine arrives in your mailbox at the beginning of primary season.
+1996 House Mouse, Senate Mouse Later in the story, the children's letter arrives in the House mail room.
+1996 Basquiat She balls up the drawing and puts it in her pocket.
+Gina arrives in the doorway, wearing a robe.
+The landlady's trapped between them.
+1996 Popular Mechanics What Mitsubishi's 40-in. glass-plasma display will actually look like and how it will be configured when it arrives in stores in early 1997 are still mysteries.
+1996 Esquire Dan "the Beast" Severn arrives in the Octagon [with people who announce him for a wrestling match.]
+1996 Field & Stream [A] fish [changes] between the evening when it is caught and the next morning when the fisherman arrives in the local coffee shop to tell of his catch.
+1996 Smithsonian If this were a video game, the screen might first show a stranger.
+He arrives in a rainy city [and founds a school].